 This recipe is my cutting-edge midweek savior – an enchilada-inspired bake, providing layers of corn tortilla mingling with black beans, corn from the freezer (though use clean when you have it), baby spinach, a highly spiced tomato sauce, and gooey cheese.

 This recipe is versatile via layout.
-Use elements that you have for your pantry for the filling: chickpeas or cannellini beans would work properly, black olives might add a nice hint of saltiness, or opt for kale or swiss chard in the vicinity of spinach.
+Use elements that you have for your pantry for the filling: chickpeas or cannellini beans would work properly, black olives might add a nice hint of saltiness, or opt for kale or Swiss chard in the vicinity of spinach.
 I’m eager to feature a layer of roasted sweet potato for a fair heartier dish.
 An additional but very beneficial shortcut is to apply a good pleasant save-bought passata or pasta sauce – in case you do that, you’ll want approximately 1 liter of sauce.

 Black bean, corn, and spinach layered enchilada bake